 Ryan Aulenbacher was recently awarded Outdoor Life’s 2016 Deer of the Year.
 His buck nicknamed Mr. Photogenic graces the cover of the September 2016 edition of Outdoor Life.

 I’ve been obsessed with being scent-free since I was 12.
 For my first hunt I didn’t want to put my gear in with all my dad’s stuff that was stored in a suitcase in the garage year round.
 Gas, oil, you name it was in that garage, no way I wanted that on my hunting clothes.
 I stored my hand-me-down blaze orange jacket in a large black garbage bag and before I tied it shut I threw a handful of leaves in it (luckily nowadays we have Scent Wafers™ for a much cleaner option!)
 I’ve been hooked on scent control ever since.

-• Before you leave the house to go out into the woods, do yourself a favor and use Bio-Strike Shampoo/Body wash and Scent-A-Way MAX Deodorant.
+• Before you leave the house to go out into the woods, do yourself a favor and use Scent-A-Way Shampoo/Body Wash and Deodorant.
 During the season it’s all I use, even when I’m not hunting.
 To me it's not a good idea to add perfumes from other soaps to my body throughout the week when I'm not hunting.

 During-Hunt Field Tips:

 First things first - spray your hands down so you don’t get your scent all over everything.
 There's no sense in adding your hand scent to every piece of gear you are taking out to hunt with.